phette23/c4l24-python4lib/readme.md

 ## Topics Index

+[Python4Lib](https://github.com/code4lib/python4lib-resources/) is an informal group that meets biweekly over Zoom.
+Sometimes there are presentations on particular topics, sometimes we just chat about what's going on.
+Notes from meetings are shared to the `#python` channel in the Code4Lib Slack.
+If you want to join the biweekly calls, ask to be added to the calendar event in the Slack channel.
+Approximately the first hour of this workshop will be a Python4Lib meeting, then we'll cover as much of the following as time allows.

 In rough order of popularity based on a survey of attendees:

 - [Jupyter Notebooks](./docs/notebooks.md) (start here, prerequisite)